OTELLO

 W.B.
 Yeats, from The Upanishads

 Brett is once again teaming up with Belgian composer Fabrizio Cassol and Berlin-based Serbian conductor Premil Petrovic, to create a radical take on Verdi’s operatic masterpiece, OTELLO.
 This follows their critically acclaimed and highly successful adaptation of Verdi’s MACBETH.
-Joining them are award-winning South African choral arranger Bongani Magatyana, and Germany-based South African tenor/director Vongani Bavula, who will assist Bailey.
+Joining them are award-winning South African choral arranger Bongani Magatyana, and Germany-based South African tenor/director Vongani Bavula, who will assist Brett.
 The intended premiere is in mid-2026.

 A world on fire...
 Verdi’s dark masterpiece of control, deception and jealousy, entangled with the fracturing of our world – political, social, environmental – in the 21st century.
 An iconoclastic, fast-paced, apocalyptic adaptation, tightly focussed on the dynamics of agony, rage and cruelty that ricochet amongst the 3 main characters.

-This OTELLO aims a cold lens at xenophobia, misogyny, domestic violence, disinformation, and the human and environmental costs of the ruthless exploitation of natural resources in the shadows of the headlines.
+This OTELLO aims a lens at xenophobia, misogyny, domestic violence and disinformation.
 It probes themes of (a)morality, entropy, trauma and healing.
+As in all of Brett's works, strong visual design is employed as a narrative device.

-As in all of Brett's works, strong visual design is employed as a narrative device rather than merely as scenography.
-Fabrizio's is a slow and painstaking process, considering the vastly reduced company, and the need to create musical bridges where cuts have been made.
+Fabrizio's is a slow and painstaking process, considering the complexity of the composition, the vastly reduced company, and the need to create musical bridges where cuts have been made.
 Premil, the artistic director of the Balkans-based No Borders Orchestra, will conduct.
+Musicians will be a mix of South Africans and Europeans.